Adult ADHD (cont.)

 What is the treatment for adult ADHD?
 What medications treat adult ADHD?

-Psychological treatments for ADHD in adults include education about the illness, participation in an ADHD support group, and skills training in a variety of issues, like job, organizational, parenting, financial, and time-management skills.
-Some adults with the disorder may benefit from cognitive behavior therapy, which is a form of psychotherapy that focuses on helping the ADHD sufferer alter negative thinking patterns that may impede their functioning.
+Nonmedical treatments for ADHD in adults include education about the disorder, engaging in an ADHD support group, and skills training that addresses a number of issues, like employment, organizational, parenting, financial, and time-management skills.
+Some adults with the illness may benefit from cognitive behavior therapy, which is a form of psychotherapy that focuses on helping the individual change thinking patterns that may interfere with their functioning.

 Similar to the treatment of ADHD in children, adults often benefit from being prescribed a stimulant medication.
 Perhaps the oldest prescribed stimulant for the treatment of ADHD is Ritalin.
 However, given the longer days that teens and adults have compared to young children, stimulants that last much longer are usually prescribed in adults.
 Examples of such medications include long-acting preparations of methylphenidate, like Daytrana patches, Concerta, Quillivant, and dexmethylphenidate (Focalin-XR), as well as the long-acting amphetamine salt Adderall-XR.
 Long-acting stimulants also include lisdexamfetamine (Vyvanse).
 However, adults who have a more variable schedule, as in college students who may take day classes some days and night classes other days, may prefer shorter-acting stimulants like amphetamine salt (Adderall) and dextroamphetamine sulfate (Zenzedi), or methylphenidate preparations, like Focalin and Metadate, so they can vary the time they take the medication without being concerned that they'll have trouble sleeping at night.
-While modafanil (Provigil) is used to treat sleep attacks (narcolepsy) and is also a stimulant, some studies indicate a potential use in the treatment of ADHD while others do not demonstrate its effectiveness.
+While modafinil (Provigil) is used to treat sleep attacks (narcolepsy) and is also a stimulant, some studies indicate a potential use in the treatment of ADHD while others do not demonstrate its effectiveness.